 I’m an existing professional licensed in several sectors.
 How will this affect me?

 It means that, if you want to stay licensed in several or all sectors of real estate, in some years, you may have to complete multiple real estate REP courses.
 To accommodate existing professionals who may be licensed in several sectors but do not actively trade in all of those areas, RECA will give real estate professionals the option to remove sectors from their licence during at renewal.

-Once I remove a sector from my licence, can I re-license in that area?
+Once I remove a industry from my licence, can I re-license in that area?

 Yes.
-If, within 36 months, you decide to return to a sector you previously removed from your licence, you can do so by completing any REP courses for that sector that were required during your absence from that sector of the industry.
-Sectors will automatically be added to your licence upon completion of the outstanding REP courses.
+If, within 36 months, you decide to return to a industry you previously removed from your licence, you can do so by completing any REP courses that were required during your absence from that industry.
+Industries will automatically be added to your licence upon completion of the outstanding REP courses.

-If you wish to return to a sector, but it has been more than 36 months, you will have to complete the pre-licensing education for that sector prior to renewing.
+If you wish to return to a industry, but it has been more than 36 months, you will have to complete the pre-licensing education for that industry prior to renewing.

-I’m an associate broker, will I have to complete REP for every real estate sector in the future?
+I’m an associate broker, will I have to complete REP for every real estate sector or industry in the future?

 Log on to your myRECA account and go to the Licensing tab.
-In your licence dashboard you’ll see your sectors next to Licence Authorizations
+In your licence dashboard you’ll see the areas in which you are licensed, listed